 “The study of geography is about more than just memorizing places on a map.
 It’s about understanding the complexity of our world, appreciating the diversity of cultures that exists across continents.
 And in the end, it’s about using all that knowledge to help bridge divides and bring people together.”- Barack Obama, 2012

 That’s why at Spring Grove we believe all children come to school already exposed to the world of geography.

-Geography has strong cross-curriculum links, we endeavour to build and expand upon their pre-existing skills and knowledge in hopes that their inquisitive nature can facilitate them to become young explorers.
-As both their potential and geography have no bounds.
+We endeavour to build and expand upon their pre-existing skills and knowledge in hopes that their inquisitive nature can facilitate them to become young explorers.
+We are passionate that both their potential as explorers and the subject of geography have no bounds.